pietrzakacper/crypto-orderbook/QUESTIONS.md

 I guess in it's current form it's not taking into account how often do we want to update the UI.
 It's sending requests at a much higher rate than the user can observe a difference.
 To offload our client's machine I would batch event's on the server side and send them every 100ms or so.

-I suppose it's not meant for UI's but rather for trading bot's etc.
+I suppose it's not meant for UI's but rather for trading bot's etc. basically for client's that care for minimum latency.